malgster/malgster/README.md

 ### 🧝‍♀️​ ***About me***

-My name is Malak, Computer Science student at University of Lille, third year.
-I'm currently working as a full-stack Developper.
+My name is Malak, I'm a Computer Science student, following a master's degree.
+I'm also currently working as a full-stack Developper.
 There are multiple things I want to learn (more) about, but I'm mostly interested by Web Developpement.

-I'm also a literature enthusiast and i appreciate a good turn of phrase, especially when I'm the one who writes it.
+Other than that, I'm a literature enthusiast and i appreciate a good turn of phrase, especially when I'm the one who writes it.
+I'm also an active Go player.

 ### 💻 ***Languages*** :